Study Overview

 If you consent and elect to continue with this screening survey, REDCap will automatically collect your IP address.
 We do not use this for data; it is only used for data security purposes.
 Your name and email address will be kept during the data collection phase by our study personnel for study support and tracking purposes only.
 It is possible, but very unlikely, that a breach of confidentiality could occur.
 We will minimize this risk by storing data securely, identifying data only with a numeric code, and only allowing research personnel to access the research.
 A limited number of research team members will have access to the final data during data collection.
 Identifying information will be stripped from the final dataset.

-There are certain situations in which we may break confidentiality.
+Under certain situations, we may break confidentiality.
 If during the study we learn about child neglect, child or elder abuse, or that someone is a clear, serious, and direct harm to self or others, we may report the information to appropriate authorities, including the police, the Texas Department of Family and Protective Services (or relevant state agency if outside of Texas), and/or an emergency medical facility.

 Texas Education Code, Chapter 51, Subchapters E-2 and E-3, requires reporting incidents of sexual assault, sexual harassment, dating violence, or stalking committed by or against a person who was a student enrolled at or an employee of UT Austin at the time of the incident.
 However, the researchers working on this study have been designated as confidential employees.
 This means that if we learn about any incidents of sexual assault, sexual harassment, dating violence, or stalking, we are only required to report the type of incident reported and the date we learn about the incident.
 We will not report any information that could identify you.